Patrick Wilson: International breakthrough

+Ongoing success and directorial debut

 In 2016, he co-starred in John Lee Hancock's biopic The Founder, as Rollie Smith, based on the life of McDonald's fast food restaurants' founder Ray Kroc.
 In August 2016, Barbra Streisand released the album Encore: Movie Partners Sing Broadway, on which she and Wilson duet the song "Loving You" from the Stephen Sondheim musical Passion.

 In 2018, Wilson co-starred in Jaume Collet-Serra's action thriller The Commuter, reuniting with The Conjuring co-star Farmiga, and portraying a trusted friend of Liam Neeson's character.
-Also that year, he portrayed Orm Marius / Ocean Master in the DC Extended Universe film Aquaman, directed by long-time collaborator James Wan, and is set to reprise his role in Aquaman and the Lost Kingdom.
+Also that year, he portrayed Orm Marius / Ocean Master in the DC Extended Universe film Aquaman, directed by long-time collaborator James Wan.
+Wilson reprised his role in the 2023 sequel film Aquaman and the Lost Kingdom.

-On November 8, 2019, Roland Emmerich's blockbuster film Midway, was released, starring Wilson along with Ed Skrein, Mandy Moore, Luke Evans, Aaron Eckhart, Nick Jonas, Dennis Quaid and Woody Harrelson.
-In June 2020, Wilson signed on to Emmerich's Moonfall.
-Production began in October 2020 and is slated for a 2022 release.
+On November 8, 2019, Roland Emmerich's World War II film Midway, was released, starring Wilson along with Ed Skrein, Mandy Moore, Luke Evans, Aaron Eckhart, Nick Jonas, Dennis Quaid and Woody Harrelson.
+In June 2020, Wilson signed on to Emmerich's Moonfall, which was released in 2022.

-In his directorial debut, Wilson will helm the upcoming Insidious: Fear the Dark.
-Announced in October 2020, the film will serve as a direct sequel to Insidious: Chapter 2 with both Wilson and Ty Simpkins reprising their roles.
+Announced in October 2020, Wilson made his directorial debut with Insidious: The Red Door, released July 7, 2023, in the US, serving as a direct sequel to Insidious: Chapter 2 with both Wilson and Ty Simpkins reprising their roles.
 Scott Teems wrote the script based on a story by Leigh Whannell.
 Whannell, James Wan, Jason Blum, and Oren Peli will produce the film.
+He also contributed vocals to the end credits song "Stay" on the film's soundtrack, collaborating with Swedish metal band Ghost, who he is a fan of.